nicorenaldo/supercell-hackathon/README.md

 2. The game will start automatically
 3. Try to remain calm and confident while responding to the thug's demands
 4. Your emotional state and verbal responses will influence the outcome
+5. **For best results**: Don't be shy with your facial expressions!
+The emotion detection works better with more pronounced expressions, so feel free to exaggerate your emotions to see a stronger impact on gameplay.

 ## Screenshots